IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

 | :--- | :--- |
 | [Terraform template](#deployterraform-template) | This option:<ul><li>Does not require manually setting up a service account.
 The setup is very simple.</li><li>Brings up a whole stack with a load balancer and a scaling group.</li><li>Is easier to maintain and operate than the `gcloud` option.</li><li>Is very simple to upgrade.</li><li>Is the recommended deployment solution.</li></ul> |
 | [gcloud CLI](#deploygcloud-cli) | This option:<ul><li>Brings up one VM instance with a public IP address.</li><li>For multiple instances, requires bringing up each instance manually, by running the command multiple times.</li><li>Requires setting up the load balancer manually.</li><li>Is more complex to upgrade, since more manual steps are needed.</li></ul> |

-(**GWH_YS41 I changed "with the public IP address" to "with a public IP address" -- because, not sure what public IP address we're referring to**)

 Both deployment options support both deployment environments.